Kamran-Dev/Temperature_converter_app/Privacy Policy.md

 This page is used to inform users ("you") regarding my policies with the collection, use, and disclosure of personal information if anyone decided to use this service.<br />

 ## Information collection and use <br />
 No any user data collected or used by this app.
-Users ("you") do not need to share any personal information while using this app.
+Users ("you") do not need to provide any personal information while using this app.
 This app does not require any kind of user data.

 ## Sharing of data with 3rd party services <br />
 No any user data shared with 3rd party services. <br />